-The aim of this proposal is to establish a comprehensive set of rules of international private law applicable to the property consequences of registered partnerships.
-It therefore touches on matters of legal jurisdiction, applicable law and the recognition and enforcement of decisions regarding the property consequences of a registered partnership.
+The aim of the proposal is to establish a comprehensive set of rules of international private law applicable to matrimonial property regimes.
+It therefore touches on matters of legal jurisdiction, applicable law and the recognition and enforcement of decisions in matrimonial property cases.
 The rules proposed are concerned only with cross-border cases.
-The cross-border requirement in Article 81(3) is consequently fulfilled.